konstantinos-orfanoudis/DM_test/README.md

 ## License

-This tool is provided as-is for use with One Identity Manager.
+This tool is provided as-is for use with One Identity Manager 9.3